Dictionary » Adverbs » Vigorously – Meaning, Definition, Synonyms and Antonyms

 FAQs about Vigorously

-Here are some frequently asked questions (FAQs) about the word “Vigorously”
+Here are some frequently asked questions (FAQs) about the word “Vigorously”.

 1. Can “vigorously” be used for non-physical activities?

-2. Is “vigorously” a positive or negative word?
+2. Is “vigorously” positive or negative?

 3. What’s the difference between “vigorously” and “energetically”?

-4. Can “vigorously” describe speech or argument?
+4. Can “vigorously” describe speech or a formal response?

 5. How do you pronounce “vigorously”?